 A daily weather-insight app for Android.
-Each morning, at a time you set, ClothesCast posts a one-sentence comparative summary — “4°C warmer than yesterday, leave the jumper at home” or “50% chance of rain at 3pm — take an umbrella” — derived on-device from yesterday’s actual weather, today’s forecast, and the clothes thresholds you’ve configured.
+Each morning, at a time you set, ClothesCast posts a one-sentence comparative summary — “4°C warmer than yesterday, leave the sweater at home” or “Rain likely around 3pm.” — derived on-device from yesterday’s actual weather, today’s forecast, and the clothes thresholds you’ve configured.

 It can also speak the insight aloud — through the platform TTS engine, or through an online voice (Gemini) if you’d rather a more natural read.